 Assessment is a vital tool for helping children make progress in their learning.
 Not only does it allow teachers to identify individual pupil needs, but also curricular and whole school areas for development.

 Assessment, recording and reporting information is used in our school by all staff and Academy Councillors to identify the priority areas in our school development and improvement plans.
-Core subject coordinators and the Special Educational Needs Coordinator (SENCo) utilise data and target setting to identify areas of concern in their subjects, as do class teachers.
+Core subject coordinators and the Special Educational Needs Coordinator (SENDCo) utilise data and target setting to identify areas of concern in their subjects, as do class teachers.

 At Rowde, we believe that assessment, recording, reporting and target setting should: